vloermatt/firebase-functions-typescript/README.md

 ESLint is a static code analysis tool for identifying problematic patterns found in JavaScript code

+## Git Hooks

+### pre-commit

+Format staged files using `prettier` via `lint-staged`.

+### commit-msg

+Enforce conventional commit messages using `commitLint`.

+### pre-push

+Run `eslint` to ensure that there are no errors.
+This one can be annoying and this can be skipped by runing `git push --force` if you're trying to just push a branch that's still under construction.

+### post-merge

+Runs `npm install` to sync any dependency changes or updates that might have been pulled.

 ## Deployment Triggers & Github Environments

 The basic setup here is to trigger deployment on pushes to the `main` and `develop` branches.